HeptaSean/PeerSwap/README.md

 ========
 Cardano smart contract for self-custodial swaps

-This is a project to be submitted for the Layer-Up hackathon at Day 0 of Cardano Summit 2025.

 Motivation
 ----------
 One of the original ideas of cryptocurrencies was to get rid of unnecessary